minetest-mods/jukebox/README.txt

 Using the mod:
 --------------

 To use the jukebox, you have to craft one.
-You need 8 wood and 1 diamond to craft it following way:
+You need 8 wood and 1 mese crystal to craft it following way:

 wood      wood      wood
-wood   diamond  wood
+wood  mese crystal  wood
 wood      wood      wood

-Just click with a music disc in your hand on the jukebox and it will play a random song.
+Just rightclick with a music disc in your hand on the jukebox and it will play a random song from this disc.
 To stop the music rightclick the box again and it will drop the music disc.